SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 a Store type of resource facility such as a clinic or hospital.
-As the items held in a Store may be of any Python type, they may in particular be process objects, and this can be exploited to facilitate modeling Master/Slave relationships. *putting* and *getting* may also be subjected to reneging.
+As the items held in a Store may be of any Python type, they may in particular be process objects, and this can be exploited to facilitate modelling Master/Slave relationships. *putting* and *getting* may also be subjected to reneging.

 .. index:: Store; definition